HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 ## Malpractices on the web

 Cryptocurrencies have become an increasingly familiar  part of our modern community.
-Global cryptocurrency adoption has been [skyrocketing](https://blog.chainalysis.com/reports/2021-global-crypto-adoption-index) since the beginning of the pandemic.
+Global cryptocurrency adoption has been <a hreflang="en" href="https://blog.chainalysis.com/reports/2021-global-crypto-adoption-index">skyrocketing</a> since the beginning of the pandemic.
 Due to its economic efficiency, cybercriminals have also become more interested in cryptocurrencies.
 That has led to the creation of a new attack vector [cryptojacking] (https://en.wikipedia.org/wiki/Cryptojacking).
 Attackers have discovered the power of WebAssembly and exploited it to mine cryptocurrencies while website visitors surf on a website.

 We now show our findings in the following figure regarding cryptominer usage on the web.